Standard Model Theory for the FCC-ee Tera-Z stage: -- construction of Mellin--Barnes integrals for two- and three-loop Z boson decays

-In Fig.~\ref{scheme1} the flow of operations is shown and {the} present versions of {the} corresponding software for {the} generation of \mb{} integrals and the numerical solutions are indicated.
+Figure \ref{scheme1} shows the flow of operations; {the} present versions of {the} corresponding software for {the} generation of \mb{} integrals and the numerical solutions are indicated.

-The procedure starts from the diagram's topology identification.
-Based on that a proper version of the \ar{} program is used.
+The procedure starts from identification of the diagram's topology.
+Based on this, an appropriate version of the \ar{} program is used.
 Drawing and topology identification of the diagrams is based on the knowledge of propagators (masses and momenta flow) and can be made using \pltest{} \cite{Bielas:2013rja}.
-This seems to be trivial, but in case of more loops sometimes it is not easy to determine planarity of the diagram by eye and an automation is desired.
-An example is given in Fig.~\ref{figsm}.
-It is planar though it was identified as non-planar in \cite{Smirnov:2015mct}.
+This seems to be trivial, but in the case of more loops it is sometimes not easy to determine the planarity of the diagram by eye and an automation is desired.
+An example is given in \Fref{figsm}.
+It is planar, though it was identified as non-planar in Ref. \cite{Smirnov:2015mct}.